Test Code GDCU Gadolinium/Creatinine Ratio, Urine

 Clinical Reference

-3. Girardi M, Kay J, Elston DM, et al. Nephrogenic systemic fibrosis: Clinicopathological definition and workup recommendations.
+3. Girardi M, Kay J, Elston DM, Leboit PE, Abu-Alfa A, Cowper SE.
+Nephrogenic systemic fibrosis: Clinicopathological definition and workup recommendations.
 J Am Acad Dermatol.
 2011;65(6):1095-1106

-5. Daftari Besheli L, Aran S, Shaqdan K, et al. Current status of nephrogenic systemic fibrosis.
+5. Daftari Besheli L, Aran S, Shaqdan K, Kay J, Abujudeh H. Current status of nephrogenic systemic fibrosis.
 Clin Radiol.
 2014;69(7):661-668

 6. Aime S, Caravan P. Biodistribution of gadolinium-based contrast agents, including gadolinium deposition.
 J. Magn Reson Imaging 2009;30(6):1259-1267

 7. McDonald RJ, McDonald JS, Kallmes DF, et al. Intracranial gadolinium deposition after contrast-enhanced MR imaging.
 Radiology.
-2015;275:772-782
+2015;275(3):772-782

 8. Bornhorst J, Wegwerth P, Day P, et al. Urinary reference intervals for gadolinium in individuals without recent exposure to gadolinium-based contrast agents.
 Clin Chem Lab Med.
 2020;58(3):e87-e90. doi: 10.1515/cclm-2019-0607

 9. Alwasiyah D, Murphy C, Jannetto P, Hogg M, Beuhler MC.
-Urinary Gadolinium Levels After Contrast-Enhanced MRI in Individuals with Normal Renal Function: a Pilot Study.
+Urinary gadolinium levels after contrast-enhanced MRI in individuals with normal renal function: a pilot study.
 J Med Toxicol.
 2019;15(2):121-127

 Method Description